Wall Street rises on U.S. stimulus and vaccine hopes as bond markets calm

-NEW YORK (Reuters) - Stock markets rose on Monday, with investors taking lower U.S. bond yields in stride as a sweeping $1.9 trillion U.S. coronavirus relief bill and distribution of Johnson & Johnson’s newly authorized COVID-19 vaccine spurred Wall Street’s enthusiasm.
+NEW YORK (Reuters) - Global equities rose and the S&P 500 on Monday was headed for its best day since June 5, with investors taking lower U.S. bond yields in stride as a sweeping $1.9 trillion U.S. coronavirus relief bill and distribution of Johnson & Johnson’s newly authorized COVID-19 vaccine spurred enthusiasm.

-Wall Street’s rise followed a jump in European shares and solid gains in Asian stock markets.
+Wall Street’s rise follows a jump in European shares and solid gains in Asian stock markets.

-“We got a pretty good bounce back from the selling at the end of last week,” said Rick Meckler, partner at Cherry Lane Investments, a family investment office in New Vernon, New Jersey.
-“Investors have started to refocus on the idea that the pandemic could be drawing to a close.”
+Investor optimism about further economic recovery because of the J&J vaccine is “giving a lift to all of the ‘go-to-work’ stocks” that benefit from businesses reopening, said Jim Awad, senior managing director at Clearstead Advisors in New York.

+A stabilization of U.S. Treasury yields has also removed pressure from growth stocks, Awad said.

 The much-anticipated $1.9 trillion COVID-19 relief bill was passed in the U.S. House of Representatives on Saturday, and now moves to the Senate.